elena19m/cloud-courses/website/docs/common/containers/_docker.md

 ```

 :::note
 The `ps -ef` command would show all active processes in the system.
 We notice that only one command appears in the output above, because we are running in an isolated environment.
-We will return to this in the TODO subsection
+We will return to this in the "Container Security" section.
 :::

 However, we do not want to always run containers in the foreground.
 If we want to run a script that cannot be run in the host environment, and this script will run for a long time, we prefer to run the command in the background.